Terrier Dogs

 With a life expectancy of 14 to 16 years, the Bedlington Terrier is a long-lived breed — a serious commitment.
 The Bedlington Terrier is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for terrier dogs breeds like the Bedlington Terrier include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Bedlington Terrier has a moderate tendency to gain weight — monitor portion sizes and avoid too many treats.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Bedlington Terrier's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?